 Take a deep breath!
-Sorting is not as hard as it may sound.
+Organizing your items is not as hard as it may sound.
 You may hear 'sort' tossed around the sale by veterans like it is a dirty word, but on this scale, it's a piece of cake!
 It also is going to make entering your items a whole lot easier.

-Now that everything is fresh and clean and you have a good idea of what you will be consigning, sort it.
+Now that everything is fresh and clean and you have a good idea of what you will be consigning, organize it!

 I know, I know... but how?!
 That's up to you!
+You want to have your items organized in a way that will make it easy for you to enter, hang, tag, transport and merchandise.
 My system?
 Keep on scrolling.

 Sort by Gender